purplediane/purplediane.github.io/_posts/2016-06-03-pycon-2016-open-source-sprints.md

 ## Update: Afterwards: June 7 💤🐶

 What a whirlwind trip!
 I am happy to sleep in my own bed and cuddle with my dogs.
-I'm looking forward to watching lots of PyCon talks on YouTube. **The best part of PyCon for me was the sprints.** I was so nervous about the sprints before the conference.
+I'm looking forward to watching lots of PyCon talks on YouTube. **I loved all of PyCon, but the best part for me was the sprints.** I was so nervous about the sprints before the conference.
 I worried that I wouldn't feel welcome, or that I wouldn't be able to help, or that I would be a drag on others because even though I have programming experience, I'm somewhat new to Python.
-But **did I mention that I had a great time?
-And met lots of nice and helpful people?** Oh yeah!
+But **did I mention that I had a great time and met lots of nice and helpful people?** Oh yeah!

 **By the end of the day Sunday, I had 14 pull requests done!
 Woohoo!** And 4 more in the last 2 days.
 I'm really getting into [cookecutter-pypackage][cc-pypackage].
 Not that I've figured out a package to create with it, but I think it is a really cool project.
 Heck, all the cookiecutter projects are way cool!